chaudum/rgain3/man/replaygain.rst

    Replay Gain information is stored in ID3v2 TXXX frames.
 This format is specified on the replaygain.org website as the recommended format for MP3 files.
-Notably, this format is used by music players like foobar2000 [3] and Quod Libet [4], which can also fall back on the legacy format).
+Notably, this format is used by music players like foobar2000 [3] and Quod Libet [4].
+The latter can also fall back on the legacy format.

  - *legacy* (alias: *ql*)
    Replay Gain information is stored in ID3v2.4 RVA2 frames.
 This format is